10 Best Breastfeeding Tips

 - Create oxytocin, the love hormone

-“Welcome the days when your baby needs to feed every 30 mins, put your feet up, rest all day, let someone else do the work.
+“Welcome the days when your baby needs to feed every 30 mins!
+Put your feet up, rest all day, let someone else do the work.
 These are days when you get a decent break and your milk supply increases.
-Make sure people around you understand this and it’s a win win situation instead of a day of stress.” — Vickie Hingston-Jones
+Make sure people around you understand this and it’s a win-win situation instead of a day of stress.” — Vickie Hingston-Jones

-Breastfeeding Tips #6 – Create A Support Network Around You
+#6: Create A Support Network Around You

 Getting breastfeeding working well for you and your baby often requires the support of those around you.

 What works best for one mother may be what works least best for another.

 This means that they can help you work out what might work best given you own individual circumstances.